william-stacken/Tiriryarai/README.md

 - OCSP query support (No OCSP stapling).
 - Certificate Revocation List (CRL) support.
 - Logging of HTTP requests and responses.
+- Customized web interfaces for configuring the proxy with HTTP basic authentication support.

 ## 2. Files
 The program creates the following folders and files: